-While most big cats prefer the cover of darkness, cheetahs do things differently.
-They hunt during the day—mostly in the early morning or late afternoon—using their incredible eyesight rather than smell or sound.
-Instead of ambushing prey like tigers or working in teams like lions, cheetahs rely on stealth and a sudden burst of speed to chase down small antelopes and hares.
-It’s high-risk, high-reward—and they usually eat fast to avoid stronger predators stealing their meal.
+While other big cats hunt at night, cheetahs hunt during the day.
+You will find them active mostly in early morning or late afternoon.
+They rely on their excellent eyesight rather than smell or sound.
+Instead of ambushing prey like tigers or hunting in packs like lions, cheetahs sneak up on their prey and use a burst of speed to chase down antelopes and hares.
+It is risky but rewarding.
+They eat fast to avoid having their meal stolen by stronger predators.

-One of the coolest facts?
-Cheetahs can’t roar.
-Their voice box is different, so they communicate with chirps, yelps, hisses, and even purring.
-It’s a softer soundscape compared to the deafening roar of a lion that can travel miles.
-If you’re lucky on safari, you might even hear a mother calling her cubs with a bird-like chirp.
+Unlike lions, cheetahs cannot roar.
+Their voice box is different.
+They communicate using chirps, yelps, hisses, and purrs.
+These sounds are much softer than the loud roars of lions, which can be heard miles away.
+If you are lucky, you might even hear a mother cheetah calling her cubs with a bird-like chirp.

 Living on the Edge